 Malaria is a very serious infection which you can catch from a bite from an infected mosquito.
-The most common symptom is fever and a flu-like illness.
-Malaria can occur even up to a year after travelling in an area in which there is malaria.
-Prompt treatment for malaria is essential, as without treatment malaria can be fatal.
+The most common symptoms are high temperature (fever) and a flu-like illness.
+The symptoms of malaria can occur even up to a year after travelling in an area in which malaria is present.
+Prompt treatment for malaria is essential, as without treatment it can be fatal.
 This leaflet gives general information about malaria and its treatment.

 What is malaria?

-There are four types of plasmodium that cause malaria.
+There are four main types of plasmodium that cause malaria.
 These are called Plasmodium falciparum, Plasmodium vivax, Plasmodium ovale and Plasmodium malariae.
+Recently, another type has been discovered called Plasmodium knowlesi.
 Plasmodium falciparum is usually the most serious of the four.

 How is malaria transmitted?

 The plasmodium parasite is usually transmitted by a particular species of mosquito, which is the anopheles mosquito.
 If a female anopheles mosquito bites a person who is infected with malaria, the mosquito can then carry the plasmodium parasite and spread it to others when it bites and feeds from other people's blood.